LuigiVan01/Auto-Trasmission-and-Cruise-control/README.md

 # Simulink Model of a Cruise Control System with Automatic Gear Shifting

-This repository contains a MATLAB and Simulink project for the modeling, simulation, and analysis of an auto-trasmission cruise control system.
+This repository contains a MATLAB and Simulink project for the modeling, simulation, and analysis of an auto-transmission cruise control system.
 The model implements a non-linear vehicle dynamics model, a Proportional-Integral (PI) controller for speed regulation, and a 5-speed automatic gear shifting logic using a StateFlow finite state machine.

 ![Simulink Model Overview](./images/loop.png)